zeeshankhan1981/imran-khan-vote/DEPLOYMENT_GUIDE.md

 2. **Connect with MetaMask**:
    - Ensure MetaMask is configured for Polygon network
+   - Wallet connection is now required for voting to ensure vote integrity
    - For Mumbai testnet:
      - Network Name: Mumbai Testnet
      - RPC URL: https://rpc-mumbai.maticvigil.com/